Eucile/cowork/README.md

 ### Description

 This website is designed for a new company hoping to attract clients and organizations interested in renting a shared workspace.
 Their website should differentiate itself from standard coworking environments in that it has spunk, special amenities, interior design that reflects their personality as a company, and an understanding and appreciation for both technical and creative work.
-My vision for this website is to show a place that is both productive and kind, something elegant but not elitist or ultra-corporate.
+My vision for this website is to show a place that is both productive and kind, a space removed from the office florescence, elegant but not elitist or ultra-corporate.

 ### User Stories